 When the two officers opened the rear door, the respondent realized that another car with the remaining 10 officers inside had been following them.
 The two officers then quickly put on their balaclavas before tossing a smoke bomb inside the van, which exploded and stunned the people inside.
-Immediately after, the officers used teargas against the ten individuals who were still inside the van.
+Immediately after, the officers used teargas against the ten individuals who were still inside the van, the respondent asserted.
 The ten of them then managed to rush out of the van and were repeatedly beaten up with batons by all officers on the spot.

 Afterwards, around 11 pm and in the middle of the snow covered forest, the respondent and the other nine were kicked into the river, while the officers yelled at them: